darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 With all 4 DACs enabled.<br>
 A total of 98,304  channels in true stereo.<br>

-Lemon Drop Hi-Res development status: Completed.<br>
+Lemon Drop Hi-Res development status: Completed pending checking code.<br>
 latest release: v151.1<br>

 ### How did you find this True Native Mode code?